kodi/hs-test/docs/README.md

 - The project could be structured into modules to separate concerns, such as data fetching, processing, and error handling.
 - Using a configuration file for API endpoints and other constants would make the code cleaner and easier to maintain.
+- When implementing this in real-world scenario, we would probably split the code into multiple files, e.g. `processContacts.js`, `processCompanies.js`, etc., and have a main file that orchestrates the execution of these functions.

 ##### Performance: